wojciech-kulik/watchos-localization-issue/README.md

   My two friends confirmed that this issue occurs in my app but there is a small chance that it happens only when you publish the app.
 - My app where you can observe the issue: [Smog Poland](https://apps.apple.com/us/app/smog-poland/id1367444922).
 Polish texts are used as fallback values, so if you change Apple Watch to English, you should still see Polish texts in the widget configuration.
+- In this example I use `WidgetLocalizable.xcstrings` just for widgets, but I also tried having all texts in one shared `Localizable.xcstrings`, without specifying table and bundle in `@Parameter`, and the issue still occurred.